DanielePessina/DanielePessina.github.io/abouttext.md

 # About me:
-I am a 3rd Year PhD student at the [Sargent Centre for Process Systems Engineering](https://www.imperial.ac.uk/process-systems-engineering/) in the Department of Chemical Engineering at Imperial.
+I am a final year PhD student at the [Sargent Centre for Process Systems Engineering](https://www.imperial.ac.uk/process-systems-engineering/) in the Department of Chemical Engineering at Imperial.
 I am supervised by [Dr. Maria Papathanasiou](https://www.papathanlab.com/) and [Prof Jerry Heng](https://profiles.imperial.ac.uk/jerry.heng/), and my PhD is funded through a CASE studentship with AstraZeneca.

 My research is focused on template-induced biomolecule crystallisation modelling and process design.
 I work at the interface of process systems engineering, machine learning, and computational modelling — developing tools to quantify uncertainty, guide experimental design, and accelerate crystallisation process development.